 You must also be able to express complex ideas with clarity, rigor, and persuasive fashion in English.
-Finally, the overall structure and organization of the second junior paper and the senior thesis should reflect their mastery of a considerable corpus of secondary works on their chosen topic.
+Finally, the overall structure and organization of the second junior paper and the senior thesis should reflect your mastery of a considerable corpus of secondary works on your chosen topic.

-Creative and Translation Theses
+Grading criteria for Creative and translation Theses

 Standards for the Grading of Independent Work

 The mark of A+ is rarely awarded and must be supported by a written explanation and endorsement by the faculty member.
 It should be reserved for independent work that satisfies all of these criteria to a high degree.
-The mark of A- should be given to independent work that shows originality, but does not meet in a fully satisfactory way one or two of the requirements of independent work in the A range.
+The mark of A- should be given to independent work that shows originality but does not meet in a fully satisfactory way one or two of the requirements of independent work in the A range.

 A B+ is an appropriate grade for a sensibly conceived, well-executed, well-written project that shows little originality.
-A B- is appropriate for well-conceived projects that have some significant flaw in execution or a number of less important shortcomings.
+A B- is appropriate for well-conceived projects that have some significant flaw in execution or a number of less-important shortcomings.

 - Independent work in the C range reflects poor treatment of a subject.
 The argument is not well organized and lacks clarity in the expression of ideas.
 The literary analysis lacks complexity and insight.
 A C+ should be given to the most informative of independent work in the C range, a C- to those that meet the basic requirements of the category but have several serious flaws.